John A. Logan College: Athletics

+Financial aid

+In 2025, the college announced the Promise Scholarship, a last-dollar program for eligible in-district students that covers remaining tuition costs after other financial aid and scholarships are applied.

 John A. Logan College Museum

 The John A. Logan College Museum on the college campus provides exhibits and educational programs focused on southern Illinois, including its visual arts, cultural heritage, and natural history.
 A special feature of the museum is the Purdy School, a one-room schoolhouse from southern Perry County, Illinois, that served as a public school from around 1860 until 1951 and was moved to the campus in 1983.
 The museum also displays works by regional artists and crafts persons, ethnic textiles, and prints by Salvador Dalí.